RGP Lua

 • if … then … end conditional statements

 Both RGP Lua and JW Lua include all the standard Lua modules (string, math, file, etc).
+Additionally, RGP Lua embeds luasocket if you select the Enable Debugging option when you configure it (or with the finaleplugin.LoadLuaSocket option).
 These modules can be used in any Finale Lua script, such as :

 print (math.random(1, 10))